jekirl/poketrainer/README.md

         * `KEEP_ADDITIONAL_SCALAR` The value of this config is multiplied by the highest IV pokemon of a type and only those pokemon that are less than the scaled score are transfered.
         * `MAX_AMOUNT` Maximum amount of pokemon to keep by IV
         * `IGNORE_BELOW` Pokemon with lover IV than this will be ignored by `MIN_AMOUNT` and `KEEP_ADDITIONAL_SCALAR`
+   * `RELEASE_METHOD` = "MULTI", this method allows you to define different RELEASE_METHODs and configs for on a per pokemon basis
+     * `MULTI_DEFAULT_RELEASE_METHOD` this is the default RELEASE_METHOD that will be used for pokemon that don't have an explicit override
+     * _default override config values for the release methods can be defined here, but will be overridden by values in specific pokemon configs_
+     * `POKEMON_CONFIGS` this is a mapping of pokemon name to configuration overrides for that pokemon
+       * `pokemon name` {
+         * `RELEASE_METHOD` this is required if the release method should be different from `MULTI_DEFAULT_RELEASE_METHOD`
+         * _See notes for the release method you have configured for any values that you can override here_
+         * _Further note for ADVANCED type config, if overriding `BEST_IV` or `BEST_CP` values, the whole dictionary of values will need to be in this override block as the entire dictionary will be overwritten_
    * `SCORE_METHOD`
      * A pokemon's score is an arbitrary and configurable parameter defines how to sort pokemon by best > worst to decide which one to keep first.
 Possible values are "CP", "IV", "CPxIV", or "CP+IV" or the special "FANCY" method.
      * The "FANCY" method uses the options a `WEIGHT_IV` and `WEIGHT_LVL` which give the ability to specifically set more weight on Lvl or IV.
 The formula is as follows: `(iv / 100.0 * SCORE_WEIGHT_IV) + level / (player_level+1.5) * SCORE_WEIGHT_LVL` where player_level+1.5 is the max level that pokemon can reach when fully powered up.